Future Islands: Live performances

 More than a studio band, Future Islands define themselves as a live band and have toured extensively.
 Frontman Sam Herring is known by his stage performances.
 According to William Cashion "A lot of the energy of the show comes from the audience.
 If the audience is putting off energy, we're able to bounce it back.
 It's like a feedback loop.
 If the audience is there with us and they're giving us their energy, then it'll be easy for us to find it."

 The style and presentation of the Art Lord & the Self-Portraits was determined by the art school backgrounds of its members: the band was meant to be a performance art piece.
 Herring has cited Ian Curtis, James Brown and Elvis Presley. as influences but his background in performance art and conceptual art also became reflected in his stage presence, even for Future Islands.

 "I fell in love with performance art when I was 17 and that was the thing that I found: I just would sit and draw for 20 hours straight and make this thing photorealistic and then put it on a board and then people see it and that's it, or you can stand on the street and perform for 30 minutes with some weird thing you came up with off the top of your head, act out a play to no one but people are going to walk by and you're going to get a reaction.
 They may not get what you're doing or care about what you're doing, but there's something, you sparked something in their heads.
 And that's an exciting thing, to look into people's eyes.
 There's no expectation—you can create a memory for people, like I said, good or bad.
 It can grab people and that's a cool thing."

-Herring's dedication to stage performance has not been without physical consequenses.
+Herring's dedication to stage performance has not been without physical consequences.
 When touring Europe as part of the Dan Deacon Ensemble supporting the album Bromst, Herring was tackled by a drunken spectator in Paris.
 Six months later he realized he had torn his anterior cruciate ligament and underwent surgery in February 2010, continuing to perform shows in the following months wearing a knee brace, which can be seen on the June 24, 2010 Amoeba show footage.
 In 2014 Herring passed out at the airport on his way to Primavera festival due to exhaustion.
 Being revived by medics, he still made his plane and played the show that night.
 In 2015, he tore a meniscus while doing a knee drop when opening for Morrissey at Red Rocks on July 16, but the band completed the remaining four months of the Singles tour.